 The Data Protection Act 2018, and the Human Rights Act 1998 are in place to protect you and your personal data and it is important that you get appropriate professional advice to pursue your claim.

 We have set out below some of the more frequently asked questions when pursuing a data breach claim.

 What is Personal Data?

-Personal data includes “any information relating to an identified or identifiable living individual; identifiable living individual’ mean a living individual who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or… to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.” – s.3 – Data Protection Act, 1998
+Personal data includes “any information relating to an identified or identifiable living individual; identifiable living individual’ means a living individual who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or… to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.” – s.3 – Data Protection Act, 1998

 Who holds your information?

 Your information can be held by both public and private bodies and organisations.
 This can include local governments, local authorities, the NHS, police, schools, and Her Majesty ‘s Courts and Tribunal Services.